data-apis/array-api/spec/API_specification/elementwise_functions.md

 -   **x**: _&lt;array&gt;_

     -   input array whose elements each represent the area of a hyperbolic sector.
+Should have a floating-point data type.

 #### Returns